While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 - A cannabinoid is a component of the cannabis Sativa plant.

 - Cannabinoids impact receptors in the central nervous system.
 Some are psychoactive, some are not, all to varying degrees.

-- CBD is found in larger amounts than all the others.
+- CBD is more common than the rest.

 - CBD is not psychoactive; THC is.
 But the more CBD a plant has, the less powerful the THC will be.